 Key point: Early petrol models fare slightly better, but sample sizes are tiny (380 vehicles for 2011 petrol vs 3,913 diesels).
 You're buying into rarity without proven longevity.

-Should You Buy a 2018-2020 Evoque?
+Should you buy a 2018-2020 Evoque?

 Brake pads appear in 11-18% of all tests across model years.
-Combined with the disc corrosion issue, you're looking at a full brake refresh every 40,000-50,000 miles whether you like it or not.
-Independent specialists charge £600-800, main dealers will want £1,200-1,500.
+Combined with the disc corrosion, you're looking at a full brake refresh every 40,000-50,000 miles.
+Independent specialists charge £600-800.
+Main dealers want £1,200-1,500 for the same job.

 Is the Range Rover Evoque reliable?